christophra/mobib-extractor/README.md

 # Credits

 Initial research project was performed by Tania Marting <tania.martin@uclouvain.be> and Jean-Pierre Szikora <jean-pierre.Szikora@uclouvain.be> from UCL GIS.
 All credits goes to them for their amazing work with this :)

+This repo is a fork of [qkaiser/mobib-extractor](https://github.com/qkaiser/mobib-extractor), hoping to continue keeping this usable in 2025.

 # Original License